dilithacg/FinanceTrackerApp/README.md

 # finance_tracker_app
 A simple Flutter app for managing personal finances using Firebase for authentication and data storage.
 Track income, expenses, budgets, and view transaction history in a clean, user-friendly interface.

-Gmart Online Technologies internship task - Dilitha Ganegama
+internship task - Dilitha Ganegama

 ## Features
 User registration and login using Firebase Authentication